canonical/discourse-k8s-operator/docs/tutorials/getting-started.md

 # Relate redis-k8s and postgresql-k8s to discourse-k8s
 juju relate redis-k8s discourse-k8s
-# For postgresql-k8s the interface db needs to be specified as the charm provides more than one
+# For postgresql-k8s the "db" interface needs to be specified as the charm provides more than one
 juju relate discourse-k8s postgresql-k8s:db

 ```